What is hearing loss and what can you do about it?

 There are three main parts of the ear: the outer ear, middle ear and inner ear.
 When we hear a sound, sound waves pass through the outer ear, causing vibrations in the eardrum.
 Next, the middle ear strengthens the vibrations as they enter the inner ear, which is called the cochlea.
 In the cochlea, thousands of tiny hairs help your brain translate sound vibrations into sound.
 When this process is interrupted, hearing loss can occur.

 Hearing loss falls into two main categories.
-Conductive hearing loss happens when there’s a problem with the outer or middle ear and “the amount of sound that gets to the cochlea is greatly diminished”, explains Daniel Pistritto, a clinical audiologist from Blamey Saunders hears.
+Conductive hearing loss happens when there’s a problem with the outer or middle ear and “the amount of sound that gets to the cochlea is greatly diminished”, explains Daniel Pistritto, a clinical audiometrist from Connect Hearing.

 With sensorineural hearing loss, there are problems with sound quality as well as volume.
 Damage to the cochlea or auditory nerve – which carries hearing information between the cochlea and the brain – means the inner ear has trouble sending sound signals to the brain.